Hi there, it’s Lisa here, your friendly neighbourhood blog founder!

 As the blog has grown it’s become a lot of work, so I now have a team of volunteers helping me out.
 If you’re interested in getting involved then just drop us an email, or if you’d like to write a post take a look at this page.
 Read on for more about our lovely current volunteers!

 Hello I’m Grace.
-I’ve recently finished a PhD in molecular virology & now I’m a research scientist working on how the bacteria that live in our gut affect the progression of childhood diseases.
+I’ve have a PhD in molecular virology & now I’m a Bioinformatics Consult working on a whole range of diverse science projects.
 I’ve always loved science and talking about science!
 I became interested in science communication when doing careers outreach and realising no one I spoke to really knew what a scientist actually does day to day.
 Hopefully this blog can help answer that question.